Puerto Rican independence movement: 2017 status referendum

 At approximately the same time as the referendum, Puerto Rico's legislators voted on a bill that allows the Governor to draft a state constitution and hold elections to choose senators and representatives to the federal Congress.
 Regardless of the outcome of the 2017 referendum and the bill, action by the United States Congress will be necessary to implement changes to the status of Puerto Rico under the Territorial Clause of the United States Constitution.

 Online rise in reunification with Spain

 In recent years, primarily in online spaces, there has been a growth in support for reunification with Spain rather than statehood, in what is known as Hispanism.

+Protests occurred in Puerto Rico in August 2025, mainly by the Independence Party, to fight for Puerto Rico's independence.